True Cross: Cyril of Jerusalem

+Gelasius and Rufinus

+About forty years after Cyril, there was a fully developed story about how the True Cross was discovered.
+Cyril's nephew Gelasius of Caesarea recorded the account in a now lost Greek Ecclesiastical History prior to his death in 395.
+This version was adapted circa 402 in Rufinus of Aquileia's Latin additions to Eusebius' Church History.
+In this narrative, Helena went to Jerusalem in search of the relic and was made aware of its location by a heavenly sign.
+She tore down the temple of Aphrodite that had been built there, and beneath the rubble found three crosses.
+The cross of Jesus was identified, with the aid of Bishop Macarius of Jerusalem, by its miraculous affecting of a cure for a mortally ill woman.
+A Church was then built on the spot and the relic was divided, with part staying in Jerusalem and part given to Constantine along with the nails.

 Socrates Scholasticus

-In his Ecclesiastical History, Socrates Scholasticus (born c.380) gives a full description of the discovery later repeated by Sozomen and Theodoret.
+In his Ecclesiastical History, nearly a century after Eusebius and forty years after Rufinus, Socrates Scholasticus (died c.
+440) gives a description of the discovery later repeated by Sozomen and Theodoret.
+Socrates' account is very similar to Rufinus'.
 In it he describes how Helena Augusta, Constantine's aged mother, had the pagan temple destroyed and the Sepulchre uncovered, whereupon three crosses, the titulus, and the nails from Jesus's crucifixion were uncovered as well.
 In Socrates's version of the story, Macarius had the three crosses placed in turn on a deathly ill woman.
 This woman recovered at the touch of the third cross, which was taken as a sign that this was the cross of Christ, the new Christian symbol.
 Socrates also reports that, having also found the cross's nails, Helena sent these to Constantinople, where they were incorporated into the emperor's helmet and the bridle of his horse.